Baby information for mothers who take medication to support their mental health in pregnancy

 I need to take medication for my mental health during pregnancy – what does this mean when my baby is born?

 Women need to take medication for many different physical and mental health problems during pregnancy.
-You have been given this leaflet as you and your doctor decided that it would be safest for you to take medication for your mental health during pregnancy.
-This includes antidepressants, antipsychotics and anti-anxiety medications.
+You have been given this patient information leaflet as you and your doctor decided that it would be safest for you to take medication for your mental health during pregnancy.
+These may be antidepressants, antipsychotics and/or anti-anxiety medications.
+Most of these medications do not require your baby to have observations when they are born, however some do.
+Your healthcare professional (midwife or doctor) will inform you if your baby does require observations.
 Some babies can experience symptoms after birth because of these medicines.
-For this reason your baby will have observations following birth.
 You should not worry about this – even if babies do develop symptoms these usually settle down within a few days without the need for any treatment.

 Do I need to do anything when I am pregnant?